xiaoyu-schoolmate/Myfirst-Repository/README.md

 # Myfirst-Repository
-This is the beginning of programming
+This is the beginning of programming.
 Hello Wrold!